ThomasGesseyJones/ErrorAffirmations/docs/source/examples.rst

 example also serves to illustrate the ``clear_affirmations`` and ``get_affirmations`` functions.

+If you ever want to revert to the default affirmations, you can do so by calling the ``reset_affirmations`` function.

 The above example is also available as a script in the ``examples`` folder called ``editing_affirmations.py``.